RuolunWeng/faust2smartphone/README.md

 `       fasut2smartphone -iosmotion/-androidmotion toto.dsp`

 In Xcode or Android Studio project, DspFaust and DspFaustMotion is added, create your own interface or use the default.
-(Like this mode is specially designed for projet [Smart Hand Computer](https://www.lisilog.com/en/shc-2/), so the CueManager interface is ready to call)
+(Like this mode is specially designed for projet [Smart Hand Computer](https://www.lisilog.com/en/shc-2/), so the CueManager interface is ready to call by -cueanager)

 *Motion.lib created by Christophe Lebreton*